 Launched in June 2020 in partnership with the International Center for Journalists (ICFJ), AWJP offers training and support to improve the skills of African women journalists.
 It also provides members with opportunities to work collaboratively on cross-border journalism projects that highlight neglected issues and communities.

 Earlier in her Knight fellowship, Gicheru led a panAfrican women’s data journalism network, WanaData (Daughters of Data), a project developed in a partnership between ICFJ and Code for Africa.

-Early in her Knight Fellowship, Gicheru co-founded Kenya’s first fact-checking news site, PesaCheck.
+Gicheru also co-founded Kenya’s first fact-checking news site, PesaCheck.
 She has kept up the fight against mis- and dis-information by sharing effective techniques across Kenya.
 In 2019, Gicheru worked with PesaCheck and the Kenya Community Media Network to provide fact-checking and verification skills at urban and rural community radio stations across the country.
-PesaCheck’s team of fact-checkers trained reporters on debunking misinformation, disinformation, fake news and propaganda, which is highly common at the community level in Kenya.
-The result has been more responsible journalism, with the stations reporting that they are more cautious about sharing unverified images and information, especially on social media.
+PesaCheck’s team of fact-checkers trained reporters on debunking misinformation, disinformation, fake news and propaganda.
+The result has been more responsible journalism, with the stations reporting that they are more cautious about sharing unverified images and information.

 The founding editor of the Star Newspaper in Nairobi, Gicheru was also the first news editor and investigations editor for the Nation Media Group.
 She is a recipient of the International Women's Media Foundation's Courage in Journalism Award.
 She is also a member of the board of the Reuters Institute for the Study of Journalism.